Early-Modern-OCR/ocular/EMOP.md

         * For simplicity, the EMOP dashboard is set up to always use an `-inputGsmPath`, and (I think) always use `-updateGsm true` in `TrainFont`.
 The user can put the `-jkNoGsm` option into the dashboard’s field for arbitrary extra options to override this and tell Ocular not to use a GSM at all.
         * For `TrainFont`, a blank GSM will be written to `outputGsmPath`.
         * (A variable `jkNoGsmOutput` is used internally to re-direct `outputGsmPath` so that errors aren't thrown by the fact that `-updateGsm` will be forced to `false`.)
-    * Added option `allowOverlappingLines`
+    * Added option `-allowOverlappingLines`
         * The emop dashboard defaults to the non-overlapping line extractor, a simple line extractor designed for v0.3 that slices the page into lines based on a height learned from the page.
-To implement the more sophisticated line extractor, which allows overlapping lines, use `allowOverlappingLines false'.
+To implement the more sophisticated line extractor, which allows overlapping lines, use `allowOverlappingLines true`.
 For this option, line heights are hard-wired into the code, but can overlap.

 ### Changed files